Resource for Historians, Educators, Students and Visitors since 1997

 historical events in the region.
 Jim finished his

-for Stony and Windmill Points in 2009.
+last book to date in 2009.
 Jim's books were available for some 10 years but are now out of print.
+Jim does plan to publish additional editions of his books in the future but no timeframe has been determined.

 It has long been Jim's desire to share his enthusiasm for the remarkable history and incredible beauty of the Lake Champlain and Lake George Regions.
 It is his earnest desire that this web site will in some way increase your knowledge of and appreciation for this wonderful place.